 The following tables present the credit ratings for the majority of the investments of the primary government and component units as of June 30, 2010.
 The ratings presented below are using Standard & Poor's (S&P) and Moody's Investors Service (Moody's) rating scales.
 Within the primary government, the investments presented in the table represented 68.1 percent of the total debt securities, 8.9 percent of which were invested in corporate investments rated Aaa by Moody's.
-Within the component units, the investments presented in the table represented 86.5 percent of the total debt securities, 41.3 percent of which were invested in unrated Municipal Securities.
+Within the component units, the investments presented in the table represented securities, 41.3 percent of the total debt securities.